tweag/python-monorepo-example/content/blog/2020-05-06-convert-haskell-project-to-bazel.md

 ---
-title: A taste of Bazel:<br/> build a library, a service and hspec tests
+title: "A taste of Bazel: build a library, a service and hspec tests"
 shortTitle: A Bazel for Haskell tutorial
 author: Clément Hurlin
-tags: bazel, haskell
+tags: [bazel, haskell]
 description: "How to build a complete Haskell project with Bazel."
 ---